multifacet/cbmm-artifact/README.md

 _Test_ machine:
 - The hardware specs of our test machine are in Section 5.1 of the paper.
    - NOTE: the machine should have close to 192GB of memory.
 We chose our workload sizes carefully so as not to over- or under-pressure memory but have representative results.
-   - NOTE: the machine needs a fair bit of free disk space, as building and running the artifact can produce a lot of output.
+   - NOTE: the machine needs >=50GB free disk space, as building and running the artifact can produce a lot of output.
 - Centos 7
    - We will install the CBMM kernel in the instructions below.
 - Needs to have internet access to download software packages through `yum`, `git`, `wget`, `curl`.